amessl/GPR-for-Pt-shift-prediction/README.md

 pip install -r requirements.txt
 ```

+Adjust the data_root in [config.yaml](/conf/config.yaml) to match the path of your local environment.

 ## Usage
 To directly reproduce the results provided in the publication, execute the cells for each model in the notebook [example_use.ipynb](/src/example_use.ipynb).
 ### 195Pt chemical shift prediction via CLI
 Inference on new structures with the final model (retrained on the total dataset using one of the three representations) can be carried out by executing the prediction pipeline:
 ```bash